St. Paul Catholic Church (Highland, Illinois): Mass times

-Saturday at 4:00 p.m. and Sunday at 7:00 am, 8:30 am and 10:00 a.m.
+Saturday at 4:00 p.m.

+Sunday at 7:00 am, 8:30 am, and 10:30 a.m.

 Kirchenfest

 Kirchenfest, which is German for "Church Festival," is one of the largest church festivals in Southern Illinois.
 The event spreads over six acres on the grounds of St. Paul Parish.
 It originally began in 1970.
 The festival has a German theme, as the Highland, Illinois community is primarily Swiss and German heritage.